klfontus/VAR_Recession_Predictor/README.md

 The final data set was created in final_merge.ipynb.
 All other notebooks have miscellaneous tests and explorations of the data.

 ## Model
 The creation and testing of our final model can be found in the model1.ipynb notebook.
-The steps take were:
+The steps taken were:
 1. Loading in the two data sets.
 2. Creating a series of visualzations for each variable type.
 3. Running the Augmented Dickey-Fuller Test to check if our variables were stationary.
 VAR models require staionary data, which we achieved after differencing the data once.